 Natural supplements and herbs are the foundation of Ayurvedic medicine.
 Here’s what can help as an alternative treatment for meniscus tears:

 - Aloe vera.
-Aloe vera contains anthraquinones which have anti-inflammatory action.
+Aloe vera contains anthraquinone, which has anti-inflammatory properties.

 - Turmeric.
 Turmeric contains curcumin, which is anti-inflammatory.
-It blocks an inflammatory enzyme, cyclooxygenase-2 (COX-2), and thereby decreases pain and swelling in arthritis.
+It blocks an inflammatory enzyme, cyclooxygenase-2 (COX-2), thereby decreasing pain and swelling in arthritis.

 - Glucosamine and Chondroitin.
-These two are chemicals naturally present in the body (at the level of joint), and their loss is associated with inflammation, pain, and weakening of bones.
-Both these chemicals are extracted from animals and packaged as pills to help heal bone injuries and diseases.
+These two are chemicals naturally present in the body (at the joint level), and their loss is associated with inflammation, pain, and weakening of bones.
+These chemicals are extracted from animals and packaged as pills to help heal bone injuries and diseases.

 6. Cell-Based Therapy

-Introduced in the 19th century, cell-based therapy (popularly known as stem cell therapy) has recently become mainstream.
+Introduced in the 19th century, cell-based therapy (stem cell therapy) has recently become mainstream.
 With a success rate of 80%, stem cell therapy has helped heal many conditions that involve failure to renew damaged body cells.